ChrisSong1994/pacparser/README.md

 A library to parse proxy auto-config (PAC) files in Node.js.

-It run pac script in a Node.js vm and execute findProxyForURL method.
+It run pac script in a Node.js vm and execute findProxy method.

 ## Installation